-Ans. (b) Milk
+Ans. (b) mist

 - 7. What is the formula for calculating mass by mass percentage of a solution? - Ans.
-The formula for calculating mass by mass percentage of a solution is $\frac{\text{mass of solute}}{\text{mass of solution}} \times 100$. - 8.
-What is the nature of the solution formed by mixing mustard oil and water? - Ans.
-It is a colloidal solution known as emulsion. - 9.
+The formula for calculating mass by mass percentage - of a solution is $\frac{\text{mass of solute}}{\text{mass of solution}} \times 100.$ - 8.
+What is the nature of the solution formed by mixing mustard oil and water?
+Give reason. - Ans.
+It is a colloidal solution known as emulsion.
+It is heterogeneous in nature.
+Mustard oil in non-polar and water is polar.
+Therefore, they do not mix. - 9.
 Which type of colloid is foam? - Ans.
-Foam is a colloid in which gas particles are trapped in a liquid.

-10. What is the colloid of a liquid in a gas called?
+Foam is a colloid in which gas particles are trapped in a liquid. - 10.
+What is the colloid of a liquid in a gas called?
+Explain with an example. - Ans.
+A colloid of a liquid in a gas is called an aerosol.
+In an aerosol, tiny droplets of liquid are dispersed in gas.
+Example: fog, water droplets are suspended in air. it is a colloid.

-Ans.
-Aerosol

-11. What is the zig-zag random movement of particles of colloidal solution called?

-Ans.
-Brownian movement

-12. Does a true solution exhibit Tyndall effect?

-Ans.
-No

-13. Give an example of solid aerosol.

-Ans.
-Dust-storm

-14. A solution is prepared by dissolving 18.0 g of sugar in 520 g of water.
-What is the mass percentage of solute in the solution?

-Ans.
+- 11. What is the zig-zag random movement of particles of colloidal solution called? - Ans.
+The zig-zag random movement of particles in a colloidal solution is called Brownian motion.
+The reason of this kind of movement is collisions between the colloidal particles and the molecules of the dispersing medium.
+This cause particles to move irregularly. - 12.
+Does a true solution exhibit Tyndall effect? - Ans.
+A true solution does not exhibit the Tyndall effect.
+This effect occurs when light is scattered by particles in a colloidal dispersion.
+Size of solute particles are too small.
+They cannot scatter light, and therefore the solution appears clear. - 13.
+Give an example of solid aerosol. - Ans.
+An example of a solid aerosol is smoke.
+It has small solid particles like soot suspended in air (gas).
+The solid particles scatter light.
+That is why the smoke is visible when it disperses in the air. - 14.
+A solution is prepared by dissolving 18.0 g of sugar in 520 g of water.
+What is the mass percentage of solute in the solution? - Ans.
 Mass of solution = mass of solute + mass of solvent

-$$= 18 + 520 = 538 g$$
+= 18 + 520 = 538 g